Terrathefifth/Games/README.md

-Just testing out my python knowledge by tryint to recreat games!
+Just testing out my python knowledge by trying to recreat games!
 Feel free to recommend techniques or projects that may be of ineterest